3G Wireless Communications Devices and Smartphones Evolving

 The Kindle II’s screen size is around 5 inches by 3.5 inches.
 Its e-paper, easier on the eyes than any mobile phone screen, displays readable text and extends battery life.
 Pictures and graphics vary from acceptable to unreadable.

-In a 3G–soon to be 4G–world, I wonder if mobile communication devices, like the Kindle are only E-readers.
+In a 3G–soon to be 4G–world, I wonder if wireless communication devices, like the Kindle are only E-readers.
 Could they do more?
-Could they replace a mobile phone?
+Could they even replace a mobile phone?

 Last point.
 The eternal question: will the Kindle replace “physical” books.
 I’ll leave that one to David Pogue of the New York Times.